Fool Me Once: The Floor Slip Resistance Testing Misinformation Campaign Fooling the USA

 If you trusted the TCNA when they promoted the now-withdrawn nonsensical SCOF test ASTM C1028, which measured how slippery a floor was to someone who is standing still (static) on it, then shame on them.
 Everyone with half a brain around the world knew this test was no good.
 If you’re believing that their newest slip resistance test ANSI A326.3 is based on good science, then shame on YOU.
 You should know by now that the TCNA is in the business of making the tile industry happy, not using internationally accepted science to help reduce slip and fall injuries.
 If they were in the business of using internationally accepted science, they wouldn’t need to write their own test methods (with the help of major American tile producers).

 The British pendulum tester has over 50 years of research behind it, and it’s the primary way of assessing floor slip resistance around the world in at least 50 nations.
 The European Union and the United Kingdom’s BS EN 16165 (2021) describes the pendulum dynamic coefficient of friction (DCOF) test, and so does New Zealand and Australia’s AS 4586 (2013).
 Singapore, China, Israel, and many other nations have discovered that the pendulum is easily the most reliable and trustworthy way of assessing the real-world slip resistance of flooring both in the lab and in the field.
 There’s no need to re-invent the wheel here in the USA, which has historically been home to numerous bad floor slip resistance test methods that have had to be withdrawn by the ASTM over the decades.
-(See the ASTM F13 committee’s dismal record of publishing, promoting, and then having withdrawn their nonsensical, non-science-based test methods such as C1028, F489, F1677, F1678, F1679, F609, and on and on and on.)
+(See the ASTM F13 committee’s dismal record of publishing and/or promoting and then having withdrawn their nonsensical, non-science-based test methods such as C1028, F489, F1677, F1678, F1679, F609, and on and on and on.)

 Most slippery floors can still “pass” the incredibly low bar the TCNA sets for safety in ANSI A326.3, and the test method is chock full of disclaimers and warnings, including that “it can provide a useful comparison of surfaces, but does not predict the likelihood a person will or will not slip on a hard surface flooring material.”
 Then why do the test?
 Why not utilize the 50 years of peer-reviewed international research that can help assess the real-world slip resistance of a flooring using the British pendulum tester described in ASTM E303 (2022)?
 The answer is: when you need some bogus data claiming your slippery floor isn’t slippery.